 #8 Briefly warm up dough with your hands before you start rolling it out

 Sometimes pie crust can be hard like a brick when you take it out of the fridge.
 This is especially the case if you let it chill overnight.
 I usually warm it a little with my hands and then press down the ball with my hands first before I start rolling it out.
+Another trick I learned during a baking class was to cut the dough into cubes and the work it into a ball.
+This ensures that it is evenly warmed and thus easier to handle.

 #9 When rolling out, flour surface and be sure to rotate the dough so it doesn’t stick to the surface